 Working with a Christian therapist is ideal if you follow the principles of Christianity and want to incorporate them into every aspect of your life.
 You may feel more comfortable talking to someone who understands your faith and respects your decision to accept Jesus Christ as your Savior.
-A Christian therapist may help you strengthen your faith and learn how to resolve problems in a Christ-centered way.

 Cost is another consideration when searching for a Christian therapist near you.
-Some therapists accept insurance, so check with your insurance provider to determine if Christian therapy is covered and find out how much you’ll have to pay out of pocket for each appointment.
+Some therapists accept insurance, so check with your insurance provider to determine if therapy is covered and find out how much you’ll have to pay out of pocket for each session.
 If you don’t have insurance or your insurance doesn’t cover therapy services, look for a therapist who offers a self-pay discount.

 People work with Christian therapists for a variety of reasons.
 Here are some of the most common issues addressed by this type of therapy:

 Christian therapy integrates psychology with biblical principles.
-These are some of the most common approaches used by Christian therapists:
+These are some of the most common approaches used by Christian therapists.

-Some Christian therapists offer a spiritually modified form of cognitive behavioral therapy, combining a proven form of therapy with the principles of Christianity.
+|Cognitive behavioral therapy (CBT)||Some Christian therapists offer a spiritually modified form CBT, combining a proven form of therapy with the principles of Christianity.
 According to the principles of CBT, psychological problems are the result of faulty thinking or unhelpful behavior.
-This type of therapy aims to help people recognize faulty thinking, develop their self-confidence, and learn to improve their coping skills.
+This type of counseling aims to help people recognize faulty thinking, develop their self-confidence, and learn to improve their coping skills.
 If you participate in CBT, you’ll have opportunities to change your behavior.|

-Talk therapy, known as psychotherapy, requires patients and therapists to work together to address depression, anxiety, grief, and other issues.
+|Talk therapy||Talk therapy, known as psychotherapy, requires patients and therapists to work together to address depression, anxiety, grief, and other concerns.
 A talk therapy session usually lasts for 30 to 50 minutes, giving the patient and therapist time to explore a single issue in depth or touch on several issues at a time.
-Depending on the severity of your symptoms, you may attend just a few therapy sessions or work with the same therapist for several years.
+Depending on the severity of your symptoms, you may attend just a few counseling sessions or work with the same therapist for several years.
 Many counselors even offer online video chat sessions.|

 |Nouthetic counseling||Nouthetic counseling is based on the biblical principle that Christians should instruct or correct each other.
 Therapists who use this method counsel their patients directly from Scripture, rather than relying on principles outlined in secular books and research journals.
 The aim of nouthetic counseling is to help patients honor God so that they can resolve the problems in their lives and continue to have a positive relationship with Christ.|

 To learn more about Christian therapy, visit our sources.